flags/Reactor-3/docs/alife_todo.md

 	[ ] Jobs ("quests") dialog
 	[ ] "Repeat" flag so ALife can switch between tasks in a job without deleting them

-Combat:
-	[/] Autotarget
-	[ ] Add `can_engage` function
-	[ ] ALife fight for food/will attack others for food if starving Could randomize hunger on zone entry to create friction at worldgen

 Judgement:
 	[/] Remove all references to `judgement.judge`, `score` or any other variation [/] Replace with calls to get_fondness(), is_target_dangerous(), and can_trust().